Return to the BUILD

 In the same way, slide the three Forearm Shafts over the matching small ball joints of the wrist:

 Using a toothpick or similar item, apply super glue to the insides of each muscle spring and fit them over their matching Muscle Connectors:

 Look at that, our Left Arm is now complete!
 The Left Leg Joint Section was not used here, but it is needed in the next issue so keep it nearby.
 I did notice that using oil on the wrist ball joints was very effective for the connections, but it also makes the wrist move around quite easily.
 Be sure to adjust the tightness of your Rubber Washers in this issue to set the wrist resistance to your liking.
-All of the parts (other than the washers) are plastic here.

 Issue 86 – Left Leg Joint Section, Left Shoulder Pin, Left Shoulder Joint Cap/Connector